What is the HP 12C Calculator?

 The HP 12C Calculator is a financial calculator produced by Hewlett Packard that uses reverse polish notation.
 Additionally, the HP 12C is widely known as the gold standard for calculators used in the banking and financial services industry.
 First released thirty years ago, the HP 12C is highly favored by bankers, stockbrokers, and investment managers alike.

-The calculator performs all basic mathematical functions, with the addition of being able to calculate simple financial formulas as well.
+The calculator performs all basic mathematical functions, with the addition of being able to calculate financial formulas as well.
 The HP 12C comes equipped with the ability to calculate net present value (NPV), internal rate of return (IRR), Uneven Cash Flows, Discounted Cash Flows, and other financial metrics.

 HP 12C regular vs platinum edition